 - The image will be cropped to 256x300, but it is recommended to do this cropping manually before uploading to ensure that all character images of the same VN have the same width.
 This consistency looks better on the character listing on the VN page.

 See the Tags & traits page for guidelines on the traits.

 A character should always be linked to at least one visual novel entry, but may be linked with more when it appears in multiple visual novels.

-If a character appears in all releases of the visual novel, with the possible exception of trial releases, then simply keep one release and leave it at "All / others".
+If a character appears in all releases of the visual novel, with the possible exception of trial releases, then simply keep one release and leave it at "All (full) releases".
 In other situations, mention explicitly in which releases the character appears and which role they have in that release.
 Multiple releases can be added with the same role and spoiler information.